What federal health agency cuts mean for tobacco control

 The CDC Office on Smoking and Health plays a critical role in preventing youth tobacco use and helping adult tobacco users to quit.

-Layoffs, extended administrative leave, and potential elimination of CDC OSH puts the following programs at risk:
+Layoffs, extended administrative leave, and the potential elimination of CDC OSH puts the following programs at risk:

 Public education: